 We can’t even predict the next drip from a dripping tap when it gets irregular.
 Each drip sets up the conditions for the next, the smallest variation blows prediction apart, and the weather is unpredictable in the same way, will always be unpredictable.
 When you push the numbers through the computer you can see it on the screen.
 The future is disorder.

-But if chaos and entropy can themselves be formalized both in mathematics and in literature (which is to say, in this very play), then disorder cannot be said to be absolute.
-The human mind discovers the order of nature behind the apparent disorder, just as the objective truth about the subjective Romantics is eventually found by the present-day scholars toward the play’s end: art and science come together to resist entropy, to approximate a turning back of the destructive clock.
+But if chaos and entropy can themselves be formalized both in mathematics and in literature (which is to say, in this very play), then disorder is not absolute.
+The human mind discovers the order of nature behind the apparent disorder, just as the objective truth about the subjective Romantics is eventually found by the present-day scholars toward the play’s end.
+Art and science come together to resist entropy, to approximate a turning back of the destructive clock.

-In Arcadia there is death, says the motto to which the play’s title alludes; but we might reverse it too and say that in the midst of death we are in life.
+Et in Arcadia ego, says death in the famous motto to which Stoppard’s title alludes; but we might reverse it too and say that in the midst of death we are in life.
 So we must live, and struggle to make order from the chaos, art from nature, in the despairing hope that our works will both comprise and complete the pattern.
-In 1809, Septimus puts it this way, with nineteenth-century faith:
+In 1809, Septimus puts it this way, with the 19th century’s optimism:

 We shed as we pick up, like travellers who must carry everything in their arms, and what we let fall will be picked up by those behind.
 The procession is very long and life is very short.
 We die on the march.
 But there is nothing outside the march so nothing can be lost to it.
 The missing plays of Sophocles will turn up piece by piece, or be written again in another language.
 Ancient cures for diseases will reveal themselves once more.
 Mathematical discoveries glimpsed and lost to view will have their time again.

-And in 1993, Hannah concludes, with twentieth-century disillusion:
+And in 1993, Hannah concludes, with the 20th century’s disillusion:

 Comparing what we’re looking for misses the point.
 It’s wanting to know that makes us matter.
 Otherwise we’re going out the way we came in.
 That’s why you can’t believe in the afterlife, Valentine.
 Believe in the after, by all means, but not the life.
 Believe in God, the soul, the spirit, the infinite, believe in angels if you like, but not in the great celestial get-together for an exchange of views.
 If the answers are in the back of the book I can wait, but what a drag.
 Better to struggle on knowing that failure is final.

-The moral of Arcadia in fact pre-dates Newton not to mention Mandelbrot, and it has been heard before on the English stage: “The art itself is nature.”
+The moral of Arcadia in fact pre-dates not only Mandelbrot but Newton, and it has been heard before on the English stage: “The art itself is nature.”